Internal Funding at ETSU

 The Spring 2021 deadline will be 4:30 pm on April 1, 2021, for travel after April 1, 2021.
 First Thursday in April, annually thereafter.

 The Fall 2021 deadline will be 4:30 pm on November 4, 2021, for travel after November 4, 2021.
 First Thursday in November, annually thereafter.

 Anyone planning for international travel should please reference and heed the advice of the State Department traveler resources at https://www.osac.gov/ .
 All U.S. citizens traveling abroad should register with the Smart Traveler Enrollment Program (STEP) at https://travel.state.gov/content/travel/en/traveladvisories/ea/enroll-in-step.html.

 Please submit your application, in the format outlined in the Guidelines document, to email@example.com

-See also the Honors College Undergraduate Research and Creative Activities' funding page at http://www.etsu.edu/honors/ug_research/funding/
+See also the Honors College Undergraduate Research and Creative Activities and Creative Activities' funding page at https://www.etsu.edu/honors/ug_research/funding/